-Luc is program manager for the Centre’s Sectoral Transformation Fund.
+Luc is Development manager for the Centre’s Sectoral Transformation Fund.
 A Public Administration graduate, he has devoted himself since the Centre’s founding to improving the support offered to the community-housing sector.
 He’s well known for his ability to meet challenges and to connect with people.
 Luc’s involvement in the sector began with the Réseau québécois des OSBL d’habitation, where he developed partnerships and helped ensure the continuity of community-housing activities in Quebec regions that were struggling.

 He is also involved as a volunteer in organizations that work with homeless seniors in Montreal and funding affordable student housing.